The Lord Mayor’s Tea Dance 2020

 Evelyn Grant and the Cork Pops Orchestra

-A January ‘Gathering’ of young and old, from communities all over Cork and beyond who love to dance, will take to the floor in City Hall, to the ‘Savoy Hotel’ style music of Evelyn Grant and the Cork Pops Orchestra.
+A January ‘Gathering’ of young and old, from communities all over Cork and beyond who love to dance, will take to the floor in City Hall, to the ‘Savoy Hotel’ style music of Evelyn Grant (RTÉ lyric fm) and the Cork Pops Orchestra.
 The Lord Mayor’s Tea Dance, hosted by Cllr.
-Tony Fitzgerald, Lord Mayor of Cork, is a not-for-profit initiative organised by a local committee of people from the public, private and voluntary sectors.
+John Sheehan, Lord Mayor of Cork, is a not-for-profit initiative organised by a local committee of people from the public, private and voluntary sectors.
 The committee is chaired by Dr. Andrew Crosbie.

 We are inviting ‘The Young at Heart’ of the nation to use the ‘free travel’ to come to Cork for the ‘craic’.
 We hope by publicising this event nationwide that local groups in cities towns and villages throughout the country will repeat this initiative.

 The orchestra will be joined by special guest Keith Hanley –Voice of Ireland and award winning music producer DJ Dashka, who has performed worldwide. http://www.djdashka.com

 The Cork Pops Orchestra will perform a selection of up-tempo and ‘smoochy’ numbers.
-Dancers can enjoy a range of music from Johann Strauss to Abba and demonstrate their dancing skills in waltzes, tangos, two-steps, swing dancing and a bit of rock ‘n’ roll and then let it all hang out with DJ Dashka, Keith Hanley and the Cork Pops Orchestra.
+Dancers can enjoy a range of music from Johann Strauss to Abba and demonstrate their dancing skills in waltzes, tangos, two-steps, a bit of rock ‘n’ roll and then let it all hang out with DJ Dashka, Keith Hanley and the Cork Pops Orchestra.